groupdocs-annotation/GroupDocs.Annotation-Docs/java/advanced-usage/compare-annotations-using-equals-method.md

 try (Annotator annotator = new Annotator("annotated_file.pdf")) {
     List<AnnotationBase> annotations = annotator.get();

-    // Create an instance of ImageAnnotation class and add options ImageAnnotation imageAnnotation = new ImageAnnotation();
+    // Create an instance of the ImageAnnotation class and add options ImageAnnotation imageAnnotation = new ImageAnnotation();
     imageAnnotation.setBox(new Rectangle(100, 100, 100, 100));
     imageAnnotation.setOpacity(0.7);